elixir-europe/rdmkit/pages/your_tasks/data_discoverability.md

 ### Description

 Discovering research data for re-analysis can occur at different levels of granularity.
 Initially, researchers browse online catalogues that describe studies, datasets, related publications, variables, and some data distributions.
 This basic discovery may suffice if the datasets meet all the criteria.
-However, to find dataset that meet specific combinations of attributes — such as identifying datasets with particular combinations of attributes, like 'adults diagnosed with COVID-19 in the last year, fully vaccinated, with no underlying health conditions' (as an example) — researchers must either contact the authors or request data access and verify themselves.
+However, to find dataset that meet specific combinations of attributes — such as identifying datasets with particular combinations of attributes, like 'adults diagnosed with COVID-19 in the last year, fully vaccinated, with no underlying health conditions' (for example) — researchers must either contact the authors or request data access and verify themselves.
 This process is feasible for a small number of datasets and cooperative data controllers but it is usually time-consuming and uncertain.
 To streamline this, data discovery at the source allows users to query data non-disclosively, determining its relevance before requesting full access.

 ### Considerations

 * Detailed Metadata: ensure comprehensive metadata for your datasets, including detailed descriptions of studies, datasets, variables, and any available distributions.
 * Data Catalogs and Repositories: use well-maintained online catalogs and repositories that support controlled access data, and check for advanced search features to filter datasets by specific attributes.
 * Data Access Policies: get familiar with the data access policies of different repositories and datasets, understanding the requirements and procedures for requesting access to controlled data.
 * Ethical and Legal Compliance: ensure compliance with ethical guidelines and legal regulations governing data use and sharing, and obtain necessary approvals from institutional review boards or ethics committees if required.
-Check the [GDPR compliance](gpdr_compliance) and [Ethical aspects](ethics) pages for more information.
+Check the [GDPR compliance](gdpr_compliance) and [Ethical aspects](ethics) pages for more information.
 * Data Access Request Process: be aware that the process for requesting and obtaining data access can be time-consuming, and prepare detailed justifications for data access requests, including research objectives and intended analyses.
 * Privacy and Security Measures: implement robust privacy and security measures to protect sensitive data during discovery and after access is granted, ensuring data handling practices comply with data protection regulations.
 Check the [Data sensitivity](data_sensitivity) page for more information.